TheGabmeister/resources/README.md

 # The Gabmeister Resources
 This page is a collection of links for VR, AR, Unreal Engine, and Unity Development.
 I’m constantly updating this list, removing old items and adding new ones.
 I try to remove those that are older than 5 years old.
 However, there are exceptions which I truly believe contain information that are relevant today.

 One major shift that happened recently is the advent of AI.
 Large language models (LLMs) made a lot of beginner-level resources obsolete.
-We used to scavange the depths of online forums and stack overflow looking for how-to tutorials.
+We used to scavange the depths of online forums and stack overflow looking for "how-to" tutorials.
 Nowadays, we ask AI first, and do a search only if the answer is inadequate.
-This is why I will only focus on resources that I think add value on top of what AI can already provide.
+This is why I will focus on resources that I think add value on top of what AI can already provide.

 Another best practice, if it's not already obvious, is to read the manual.
 The Unity and Unreal documentation, for example, are continously being updated.
 You would be surprised how much hidden gems are tucked away here.